zzndream/ShipRSImageNet/README.md

 -  ***We have benchmarked several state-of-the-art object detection algorithms on ShipRSImageNet, which can be used as a baseline for future ship detection methods.***

+# What's New

+**Test set** has been released to make the dataset more comprehensive and accessible.
+In ShipRSImageNet V1.1, we are excited to announce the addition of a dedicated **test set**.
+This update significantly enhances the dataset by providing a standardized evaluation split, enabling fair comparison and benchmarking of ship detection algorithms.
+The new test set is carefully curated to reflect diverse scenarios and ship categories, ensuring robust assessment of model performance in real-world conditions.
+We hope this improvement will facilitate further research and innovation in fine-grained ship detection and classification using high-resolution remote sensing imagery.

 # Examples of Annotated Images

 ![image](https://github.com/zzndream/ShipRSImageNet/blob/main/imgs/Examples%20of%20Annotated%20Images.jpeg)